BelloFaheedah/Decision-Tree-in-R/README.md

 # Decision-Tree-in-R
-Analyzing data by creating a decision tree in R Organizations face various situations where a single decision can have a big impact on their growth and future prospects.
+Analyzing data by creating a decision tree in R.

+Organizations face various situations where a single decision can have a big impact on their growth and future prospects.
 In such situations, decision trees prove to be helpful in the decision-making process.
 In a decision tree, the factors that may affect the decision constitute the branches of the tree.